codewithgauravgupta/django_app/steps.md

 * Add label in class of apps in apps.py label = 'apps'

+* Register apps in settings.py of root INSTALLED_APPS, using name field of apps.py of `apps`.

 * Start Django Server:
     python manage.py runserver 0.0.0.0:8000